 We moved in the next day to the shock of our lives: The children who lived in the house decided to give us a house-warming present.
 They got artistic in just about every room with crayons!
 That's right, we had crayon marks in just about every room of the house.

 Over the course of nine months, I have become a crayon-removal expert.
 Crayons in a Jacuzzi tub?
 No problem!
 The kids drew on the window screens with crayon?
 I've got a solution.
 Crayon on cedar planks?
 Now that was a tough one, but I finally got it under control.

-- Crayon marks or wax on carpet: I have no idea how crayon became imbedded in my brand new Berber carpet, but I can tell you that a brown paper bag and an iron will remove it!
+I have no idea how crayon became embedded in my brand new Berber carpet, but I can tell you that a brown paper bag and an iron will remove it!
 It worked for me.
 Place the brown paper bag down on the wax, place the iron on the bag.
 The heat from the iron will draw the wax from your carpet and it will stick to the bag.

 Note: Please use caution when using WD-40 for crayon removal.
 Make sure that you have proper ventilation (open the windows) and do not spray contents or place can on a hot surface.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.